Skip to cookie consent Skip to main content

 Most breast tumors do not hurt, although some might.
 Pain in the breasts may indicate an ingrown hair, clogged milk duct, cyst, swollen gland, or other issue.

-Shape and size of a breast lump
+What are the shape and size of a breast cancer lump?

 A tumor may feel more like a rock than a grape.
 A cancerous lump is usually hard, not soft or squishy.
 And it often has angular, irregular, asymmetrical edges, as opposed to being smooth, Dr. Comander says.
 In order for you to feel a cancerous lump, it probably has to be rather large and closer to the surface of the skin.
 It’s harder to feel breast tumors smaller than a centimeter in diameter.